gilad-rubin/hypster/gitbook/getting-started/selecting-output-variables.md

 run("Hello", **config)
 ```

-Choose `exclude_vars` when you have many variables to keep.
+Choose `exclude_vars` when you have many variables to keep and little to filter out.